 Should data roaming be on or off?

 Finally, the price details of data roaming (and the way it is measured) vary from plan to plan, so if you are planning a trip where you won’t have coverage on your home network, check the roaming charges detailed in your contract to determine your best course of action.
-Carriers typically offer special packages for traveling abroad.
+Carriers typically offer special packages for international roaming when traveling abroad.
 Depending on your usage habits and WiFi access, these plans may be cheaper than paying the fee for international data roaming.